Liouville quantum gravity as a mating of trees: Trees determine embedding

 This does not quite complete the proof yet because in~\eqref{eqn::loglimitdiamtofourth}, we have normalized $\eta'$ so that $\eta'([-1,1])$ has outer conformal radius equal to $1$.
 In the present context, we note that the scaling factor necessary to normalize $\eta'([t_1,t_2])$ to have outer conformal radius $1$ on $E$ is at most a constant times $1/r$ since $\diam(\eta'([t_1,t_2])) \geq r$ on $E$.
 Therefore the result follows from~\eqref{eqn::fourthpowerkpz}. \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lem::kpzlem}] Fix $t_2 > t_1 > 0$.
-Since the pair which consists of the quantum cone and $\eta'$ is invariant under scaling, we may consider the map $\psi$ that sends the pair $(h,\eta')$ to the rescaled and reparameterized configuration obtained by applying the affine map of time that sends the triple $(0,t_1,t_2)$ to $(t', -1,1)$ for some $t'$.
+Since the pair which consists of the quantum cone and $\eta'$ is invariant under scaling and also invariant under the operation of mapping $\eta'(t)$ to $0$, we may consider the map $\psi$ that sends the pair $(h,\eta')$ to the rescaled and reparameterized configuration obtained by applying the affine map of time that sends the pair of times $(t_1,t_2)$ to $(-1,1)$.
 Thus, it follows from Proposition~\ref{prop::stablerestrictionfourthpower} that the bound~\eqref{eqn::loglimitdiamtofourth} holds for the $(h,\eta')$ configuration on the event that its $\psi$ preimage belongs to $\CA(S, t_1, t_2, r)$.
 We emphasize that (as mentioned in Remark~\ref{rem::stable_measurable}) this event is $\CF$-measurable.

 Fix $p_0 \in (0,1)$.
 To finish the proof, it suffices to show that there exists $t_1,t_2,r$ and $S$ with $\p[\CA(S,t_1,t_2,r)] \geq p_0$.
 One can see that there has to be such $t_1$, $t_2$, $r$, and $S$ using the following variant of the argument used to prove Proposition~\ref{prop::st1t2rstablehaspositiveprob}.
 Using the continuity of $\eta'$ and the argument used to prove Proposition~\ref{prop::st1t2rstablehaspositiveprob} it follows that we can pick $t_1,t_2,r > 0$ and take $S = \{ z \in \C : \epsilon \leq |z| \leq \tfrac{1}{2},\ \arg(z) \in [0,2\pi-\epsilon]\}$ with $\epsilon > 0$ very small such that the following are true: \begin{enumerate} \item The probability that $\eta'(t_1) \in S$ and $\dist(\eta'(t_1),\partial S) \geq \epsilon$ is at least $\tfrac{1}{2}+\tfrac{p_0}{2}$. \item Given that $\eta'(t_1) \in S$ and $\dist(\eta'(t_1), \partial S) \geq \epsilon$, we have that the conditional probability of $\CA(S,t_1,t_2,r)$ is at least $\tfrac{1}{2}+\tfrac{p_0}{2}$. \end{enumerate} Therefore $\p[\CA(S,t_1,t_2,r)] \geq p_0$, which proves the claim. \end{proof}